siuangie91/batch-renamer/README.md

   |_Prefix-301.js
 ```

-Rename all of the files in `original` with starting index of 302 and store in the `other` folder:
+Rename all of the files in `original` with starting index of 302, prefix of `Prefix` and store in the `other` folder:

 ```bash
 yarn batch-rename -o /Users/MyUser/Desktop/original -p Prefix -t /Users/MyUser/Desktop/other -s 302